 Traditional Ashkenazi Sabbath Dinner

-For Jews of Ashkenazi (Eastern European) descent, a traditional Friday night Sabbath dinner menu often looks a lot like this menu with homemade challah, gefilte fish, chicken soup, chicken, and asparagus.
+For Jews of Ashkenazi (Eastern European) descent, a traditional Friday night Sabbath dinner menu often includes a menu with homemade challah, gefilte fish, chicken soup, chicken, and asparagus.

 Low Carb Sabbath Menus and Recipes

-Plenty of the foods often associated with Shabbat—from challah and matzo balls to kugels and cakes—are rich in carbohydrate.
-But whether you're watching your carbohydrate intake due to a health concern like diabetes, or if you're a fan of Paleo or other lower carb diets and lifestyles, these low carb Shabbat menus and recipes should offer plenty of ideas for what to serve.
+Plenty of the foods often associated with Shabbat, including challah, matzo balls, kugels, and cakes are rich in carbohydrates.
+But whether you're watching your carbohydrate intake due to a health concern like diabetes, or if you're a fan of Paleo or other lower-carb diets and lifestyles, low carb recipes should offer plenty of ideas for what to serve.

 Quick Sabbath Menus and Recipes for Busy Cooks

-Does your busy lifestyle make it difficult to find the hours needed to prepare delicious home-cooked meals for the Sabbath?
-Do you feel especially rushed with Shabbat cooking during the winter when Shabbat starts early?
-These quick Shabbat menus and recipes aim to help busy cooks prepare Shabbat meals for their families.
+If your busy lifestyle makes it difficult to find the hours needed to prepare delicious home-cooked meals for the Sabbath or you feel especially rushed with Shabbat cooking during the winter when Shabbat starts early, don't worry.
+Try some quick Shabbat menus and recipes to help busy cooks prepare Shabbat meals for their families.

-Our teenage children like to invite their friends to join us for Shabbat meals.
-Naturally, we want to encourage our kids to bring their friends home, and we want our children to remember their home as welcoming and warm.
-In order to serve a large group of hungry teens while staying within our budget, we need a low-cost Shabbat menu for a crowd.
-These economical Sabbath menus are designed to satisfy big appetites—without putting a big hole in your pocket.
+If you are adding to your crowd with friends, neighbors, or any other guests, the preparation can get timely and expensive.
+In order to serve a large group of hungry people while staying within budget, use a low-cost Shabbat menu for a crowd.
+Some economical Sabbath menus are designed to satisfy big appetites without putting a big hole in your pocket.

 October is the official "After the Holidays" month.
-And after three weeks of holiday meals (from Rosh Hashanah through Simchat Torah), I prefer to spend time in the gym rather than in the kitchen.
-So these fall Shabbat menus include quick and easy recipes for Sabbath meals.
+And after three weeks of holiday meals (from Rosh Hashanah through Simchat Torah), you may prefer to spend time in the gym rather than in the kitchen.
+Fall Shabbat menus include quick and easy recipes for Sabbath meals.

 The cold hits in December, but winter still feels fresh and fun at this early date.
-These winter Shabbat menus include recipes for creamy vegetable soup, savory roast chicken, side dishes that make the most of winter vegetables, and rich chocolate desserts.
+Use a winter Shabbat menu that may include for creamy vegetable soup, savory roast chicken, side dishes that make the most of winter vegetables, and rich chocolate desserts.